js117/CVX/README.md

-Convex Optimization is a beatufiul and powerful field of applied mathematics that I've been learning since 2012.
+Convex Optimization is a powerful field of applied mathematics that can be used to solve many engineering analysis and design problems.
 The basic idea is this: we can efficiently optimize complicated nonlinear functions subject to inequality constraints and affine equality constraints if the functions are *convex*, a mathematical property.
-And we have a convergence theory giving accurate estimates on just how fast we can solve these problems.
+There exists a convergence theory giving accurate estimates on roughly how fast we can solve these problems.
 For more, see http://cvxr.com/ and http://web.stanford.edu/~boyd/cvxbook/

 CVX finds applications in many fields ranging from machine learning, to signal processing, to finance, statistics,